geofindme/Documentation/endpoint-place.md

 - `linked_places`: Linked places associated with the location.
 - `summary`: Summary information about the location (country code, country, admin, etc..).
 - `licence`: Link to the geofind.me licence.

-### How to Use

-1. Make a GET request to `/place` with the desired place ID.
-2. Receive detailed address information and linked places for the specified location.

-Use the `/place` endpoint to obtain address information based on a place ID.